HumbleNet/humblenet.github.io/index.md

 This means no central server (except for peer discovery) is needed to handle network traffic for the game.
 The peers can talk directly to each other.

+## Building from scratch

+Instructions coming soon for all platforms.

 ## Contributing

+Please look at our [TODO](https://github.com/HumbleNet/humblenet/blob/master/TODO.md) list as well as the [CONTRIBUTING](https://github.com/HumbleNet/humblenet/blob/master/CONTRIBUTING.md) guide.

 ## Downloads

-Prebuilt binary releases are available at the [github releases](https://github.com/HumbleNet/humblenet/releases) page
+Prebuilt binary releases will be available soon at the [github releases](https://github.com/HumbleNet/humblenet/releases) page.